-Collette says bleach shouldn’t irritate your scalp, but it doesn’t hurt to let oil build up for a day or two.
+While Collette says bleach *shouldn’t* irritate your scalp, it won’t hurt to let oil build up for a day or two.
+(Yaaas!)

 “With correct preventive measures scalp irritation isn’t an issue, but I recommend waiting a couple of days without washing to help nourish your scalp with your natural oils,” she explains.